gombosc/WebDevelopment2023/README.md

   - asked a question on stackoverflow and realized I don't understand half of the answer so I've researched more
   - finished the dom exercise, realized I needed to use this plus get the array from ul and then call on that the toggle function, also changed to for loop to forEach
   - spent time trying to understand the logic behind what I wish to do in a function, and also how Javascript works

+  <strong> Day 15 </strong>:
+    - finally finished the task app, took me way too much to understand DOM and I still don't feel secure about it
+    - still need to finish the background project in dom section
+    - started javascript, read about scope, ternary operators, switch, event.target
+    - started ECMA script part, learnt that Babel is a Javascript compiler
+    - learnt about destructuring, var, const and let again
+    - arrow functions are fun
+    - completed two weeks of daily coding